 Disaster Response: Cleanup or containment of hazardous spill.

-First responders, lab technicians, and hazardous waste cleanup crews all wear hazmat suits, which are the priority and main role of the entire science emergency network.
+First responders, lab technicians, and hazardous waste cleanup crews all wear hazmat suits, which is the priority and main role of the entire science emergency network.

 What Determines the Levels of Hazmat Protection?